A&O – RESONANCE notes

 .

 IF MEANING relates to CONNECTEDNESS, is RESONANCE a valid venue?
-Could it’s intuitive and thus less obvious means of connecting, inspire us to look beyond the moment as we keep pursuing connections which–taken to the limit–even suggest the “meaning of life?”
+Could it’s intuitive and thus less obvious means of connecting, inspire us to look beyond the moment as we keep pursuing connections which is the source of “meaning” and ultimately, even suggest the “meaning of life?”

 (then again, why do we want to know?
 Evolutionary biology and “overshoot” can speak to that)